A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Discussion and future perspectives

 \subsection{Parameter estimation and uncertainty quantification}

 Parameter estimation is a major challenge in model development.
-In particular, for crystallization, the PBE parameters for nucleation, growth, agglomeration, and breakage must be fitted to data \cite{besenhardEvaluationParameterEstimation2015a}.
-In practice, there are often only a few experiments with noisy measurements available.
-Consequently, challenges arise in the identifiability and sensitivity of the parameters \cite{bosParameterEstimationScientists2007}.
-The work in \cite{besenhardEvaluationParameterEstimation2015a} provides a study on different techniques for identifying parameters within crystallization models using the PBE.
-They argue that a combination of global and local search methods works best for identifying PBE parameters.
+In particular, for crystallization, the PBE parameters for nucleation, growth, agglomeration, and breakage must be fitted to experimental data \cite{besenhardEvaluationParameterEstimation2015}.
+In practice, only limited experiments with noisy measurements are available, leading to challenges in parameter identifiability \cite{bosParameterEstimationScientists2007}.
+The work in \cite{besenhardEvaluationParameterEstimation2015} provides a study on different techniques for identifying parameters within crystallization models using the PBE.
+The consequence is that model parameters and therefore model predictions remain uncertain.

-More recently developed methods for determining parameters aim to additionally quantify the uncertainty of the parameters.
-A Bayesian approach to parameter estimation in which a prior belief in the parameters is used to calculate a posterior distribution from the data is well known \cite{evensenDataAssimilationFundamentals2022}.
-Recent methods use, for example, machine learning to overcome computational limitations.
-The work in \cite{sainsbury-daleLikelihoodFreeParameterEstimation2024} presented a method in which Bayesian inference is approximated using neural networks.
-Although the method directly gives only the mean value of the posterior distribution, the efficient calculation using neural networks makes it easy to use a bootstrap algorithm to quantify the uncertainty.

-Parameter estimation in continuous crystallization is particularly challenging due to the limited and often low-quality data available.
-For this reason, we expect that uncertainty quantification methods will play a pivotal role.
-Such approaches should make the most of the available information while quantifying uncertainty to assess the reliability of the predictions, enabling robust control approaches.